brand icon Jan21

 Bathroom surfaces

 You can use it on grout and tile, sealed marble, porcelain, and glass.
-I bring a mini travel size with me in my purse to spray surfaces at public restrooms if we have to use them.
+I bring a mini travel size in my purse to spray surfaces at public restrooms if we have to use them.
 Our amazing cleaning lady doesn’t use Force of Nature during her cleans since she REALLY likes to scrub (she uses Bon Ami), but I use it in between her cleanings to keep things fresh.

 Changing pads